 Folks, you must listen to this wise man.
 Legal PPC is tough since you’re dealing with some of the most competitive (i.e. expensive) keywords in search, but if people can’t find you on Google then you’re business growth with come to a standstill.
 To achieve Google Ads success in this industry make sure to:

 Check out the full guide to law firm PPC marketing here.

 Ah, one my favorite industries!
 Since 74% of both travel and leisure planning occurs online, with the majority starting with search, utilizing Google Ads is a necessity for those in the business.
 To maximize your hotel and travel bookings:

 For more travel AdWords tips check out this guide.

-From self-diagnosing (we’ve all done it), sensitive information, language restrictions, and the issue of not being allowed to remarket, AdWords can turn healthcare marketers off, but according to a Google study 90% of hospital administrators rely on search engines to identify vendor and product options and to research features.
-To foster healthy AdWords performance:
+From self-diagnosing (we’ve all done it), to sensitive information, to language restrictions, and the issue of not being allowed to remarket, Google Ads can turn healthcare marketers off, but according to a Google study, 90% of hospital administrators rely on search engines to identify vendor and product options and to research features.
+To foster healthy Google Ads performance in this space:

 Check out this in-depth healthcare PPC guide for more tips.

 If your industry was left out, check out our best vertical guides or leave a comment letting me know what industry you’d like me to cover next.

 Still unsure of whether you should use Google Ads?
 Start off with a smaller budget, promoting your highest selling products.
 Once you’re seeing results, build out your other offerings and keywords groupings to maximize your results.
 In no time your business will be growing at a faster rate than you ever imagined.
 Good luck!

 Please read our Comment Policy before commenting.